astronomer/docs/learn/airflow-opensearch.md

     ```

 4. To create an [Airflow connection](connections.md) to the OpenSearch instance, add the following to your `.env` file.
-If you are using a different OpenSearch instance, adjust the values accordingly.
+If you already have a cloud-based OpenSearch instance, you can connect to it instead of the local instance by adjusting the values in the connection accordingly.

     ```text
     AIRFLOW_CONN_OPENSEARCH_DEFAULT='{